Multiple complaints against Moitra over Kali remarks, ‘bring it on,’ she says

 “Mahua Moitra’s statements have hurt Hindu religious sentiments.
 Insult to Hindu gods and goddesses will not be tolerated,” Madhya Pradesh Chief Minister Shivraj Singh Chouhan said.
 Sources said more FIRs are likely to be registered in the state over the issue.

-Moitra had made her remarks a day earlier, when asked about a film poster that depicted the Goddess smoking.
+A day earlier, when asked about a film poster that depicted the Goddess smoking, Moitra said she has every right as “an individual to imagine Kali as a meat-eating and alcohol-accepting Goddess”.
+Every person has the right to worship gods and goddesses in their own way, she said.

-With her own party disassociating itself from her remarks, Moitra was left to defend herself alone.
+With her own party disassociating itself from the statement, Moitra was left to defend herself alone.
 She tweeted Wednesday: “Bring it on BJP!
 Am a Kali worshipper.
 I am not afraid of anything.
 Not your ignoramuses.
 Not your goons.
 Not your police.
 And most certainly not your trolls.
 Truth doesn’t need back up forces.”

 On Wednesday, Moitra unfollowed TMC’s official Twitter handle.
 She still follows Chief Minister Mamata Banerjee.
 Moitra was not available for comment on this.